threefoldfoundation/tft-stellar/scripts/conversion/readme.md

 ./check.py
 ```

-## check the status for a sinlge migration
+## check the status for a single migration

 ```sh
 ./checksingle.py <tfchainadress>